NaVorro Bowman: 2013

 Bowman began the 2013 season recording a team-high eight tackles and a pass deflection during the season-opening 34–28 victory over the Packers.
 In the next game against the Seahawks, he had a team-high 11 tackles during the 29–3 road loss.
-The following week against the Indianapolis Colts, Bowman recorded a team-high nine tackles and a pass deflection as the 49ers lost by a score of 27–7.
+The following week against the Indianapolis Colts, Bowman recorded a team-high nine tackles and a pass deflection in the 27–7 loss.

-During a Week 4 35–11 road victory over the Rams, Bowman recorded six tackles, a pass deflection, and his first two sacks of the season on Sam Bradford (one was a strip-sack).
-In the next game against the Houston Texans, Bowman had a team-high 13 tackles (tied with Michael Wilhoite) during the 34–3 victory.
-Three weeks later against the Jacksonville Jaguars in London, he recorded a team-high 10 tackles and a pass deflection as the 49ers won by a score of 42–10.
+During Week 4 against the Rams on Thursday Night Football, Bowman had six tackles, a pass deflection, and his first two sacks of the season on Sam Bradford, one of which was a strip-sack, in the 35–11 road victory.
+In the next game against the Houston Texans, Bowman recorded a team-high 13 tackles (tied with Michael Wilhoite) during the 34–3 victory.
+The following week against the Cardinals, he had six tackles and a fumble recovery in the 32–20 victory.

+During a Week 7 31–17 road victory over the Tennessee Titans, Bowman recorded six tackles and a pass deflection.
+In the next game against the Jacksonville Jaguars in London, he had a team-high 10 tackles and a pass deflection during the 42–10 victory.
 Following a Week 9 bye, the 49ers returned home to face the Carolina Panthers.
-In that game, Bowman recorded a team-high seven tackles as the 49ers narrowly lost by a score of 10–9.
-In the next game against the Saints, he had a team-high 15 tackles during the 23–20 road victory.
-Two weeks later against the Rams, Bowman recorded a team-high 11 tackles and a sack as the 49ers won by a score of 23–13.
+Bowman finished the narrow 10–9 loss with a team-high seven tackles.

+During Week 11 against the Saints, Bowman had a team-high 15 tackles during the 23–20 road victory.
+Two weeks later against the Rams, he recorded a team-high 11 tackles and a sack in the 23–13 victory.
+In the next game against the Seahawks, Bowman had a team-high nine tackles and a sack during the narrow 19–17 victory.